Hegemonic stability theory: United States

 The US network of alliances created in the early Cold War remains intact in the post-Cold War period and NATO almost doubled in members.
 When NATO counted only 16 members, it was already described as the most successful alliance in history.
-As of 2023, it counts 30 members.
+As of 2026, it counts 32 members.
 The exact number of US allies worldwide is undefined because there is no clear criteria for counting unofficial defense partnerships.
 Bradley A. Thayer counts 84; Max Ostrovsky over 100.
 130 countries or even more host US bases.
 Most of these countries are either formal allies or informal defense partners.

 Fifteen years in the post-Cold War period, Thayer calculated the hegemonic stabilization: Of 192 countries, 84 are allied with America and they include almost all of the developed economies.
 That is a combined GDP ratio of almost 17 to 1, a big change from the Cold War when the same ratio was about 1.8 to 1.
 Never before in history had any country so many allies.
-Ostrovsky outlined a political-economic rule which, he claims, has a very few exceptions: countries with the nominal per capita GDP above the world average formally or informally ally with the United States.
+Ostrovsky outlined a political-economic rule which, he claims, has very few exceptions: countries with the nominal per capita GDP above the world average formally or informally ally with the United States.

 These are not alliances in the Westphalian sense characterized by impermanence and power-balancing; rather it is a hegemonic system of the Roman kind.
-Most states of the world host the hegemonic bases, many of them partly cover expenses for running them ("host nation support"), integrate their strategic forces under the hegemonic command, contribute 1-2% of their GDP to the integrated forces, and tip military, economic and humanitarian contributions in case of the hegemonic campaigns worldwide.
+Most states of the world host the hegemonic bases, many of them partly cover expenses for running them ("host nation support"), integrate their strategic forces under the hegemonic command, contribute 1—2% of their GDP to the integrated forces, and tip military, economic and humanitarian contributions in case of the hegemonic campaigns worldwide.
 Actually, these states, some of them recent great powers, surrender their strategic sovereignty en masse in favor of the hegemonic stability.